gmac/constellation-js/README.md

 **Const.utils.all** `Const.utils.all( array, testFunction, context? );`
 Iterates through the provided array and performs a test function on each value.
 Returns true if all values pass the test.

+#Data Graphs

+While Constellation is designed to manage 2D coordinate geometry, it also provides support for managing node-based data graphs that can be searched using a-star.
+For example, let's set up a simple social graph using Constellation's node data API:

+	// Create a social graph with mom, sister, brother, and a friend: var grid = new Const.Grid();
+	grid.addNode({id:'mom', age:50});
+	grid.addNode({id:'sister', age:16});
+	grid.addNode({id:'brother', age:14});
+	grid.addNode({id:'friend', age:14});

+	// Create two social rings:
+	grid.joinNodes('mom', 'sister', 'brother');
+	grid.joinNodes('mom', 'brother', 'friend');

+In the above example, we have a node graph with data attributes but no coordinates.
+However, using the weight and estimate functions of the Constellation grid's a-star pathfinder, we can still configure an intelligent search to navigate the graph via data attributes.
+For example, let's map a path between "sister" and "friend" nodes, while adhering to a path through the youngest members (lowest net age):

+	var weightFunct = function(last, current) {
+		return last.data.age + current.data.age;
+	};

+	var estimateFunct = function(current, goal) {
+		return goal.data.age;
+	};

+	var path = grid.findPath('sister', 'friend', weightFunct, estimateFunct);
+	// result array: [sister > brother > friend]

+In the above process works by replacing Constellation's default weight and estimate functions.
+The weight function measures the accrued cost of each new grid segment, while the estimate functions measures the best-case cost for reaching the goal.
+By default, Constellation uses a geometric distance function to measure the cost of grid segments.
+However, you're welcome to override this process and measure against node data attributes to customize the pathfinding behavior.